Dizziness and Vertigo

 Review of systems should seek symptoms of causative disorders, including symptoms of upper respiratory infection (inner ear disorders); chest pain, palpitations, or both (heart disease); dyspnea (lung disease); dark stools (anemia caused by gastrointestinal blood loss); and weight change or heat or cold intolerance (thyroid disease).

-Past medical history should note presence of recent head trauma (usually obvious by history), migraine, diabetes, heart or lung disease, and drug and alcohol abuse.
-In addition to identifying all current drugs, drug history should assess recent changes in drugs, doses, or both.
+Past medical history should note presence of recent head trauma (usually obvious by history), migraine, diabetes, heart or lung disease, anxiety or depression, and drug or alcohol use disorders.
+In addition to identifying all current medications, medication history should assess recent changes in medications, doses, or both.

 Physical examination